South Dakota Psychology Licensure Requirements

 How to Become a Psychologist in South Dakota

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 The first step to psychology licensure in South Dakota is to complete a bachelor’s degree in psychology or another field.
 Bachelor’s degrees usually require 120 semester hours to complete, which takes the average student four full-time academic years to fulfill.
-If you choose an undergraduate major other than psychology, depending on your area of focus, you may need to take psychology prerequisite courses before beginning a graduate program in psychology.
+If you choose an undergraduate major other than psychology, depending on your area of focus, you may need to take prerequisite courses before beginning a graduate program in psychology.

 After finishing your bachelor’s degree, you have the option to complete a master’s degree in psychology.
 A stand-alone master’s degree is not required for psychology licensure.
 Many applicants instead choose to pursue a doctoral program that offers a master’s degree as part of the doctoral thesis work.
-However, you can choose to pursue a stand-alone Master of Science (MS) or Master of Arts (MA) in psychology, which usually requires 36-54 credit hours and two to three years of full-time study to complete.
-After your master’s program, however, you will still need to complete a doctorate program, because South Dakota requires all licensed psychologists to have a doctoral degree.
+However, you can choose to pursue a stand-alone master’s degree, which usually requires between 30 and 40 credit hours and takes two to three years of full-time study to complete.

 2. Earn a doctoral degree in psychology.